vrastello/influence_mobile_fe/README.md

   * if user enters invalid url path, default page not found activated
 * User roles
   * admin and regular users
+  * buttons dynamic on front end depending on role
   * admins have access to admin portal
   * user only has access to offers page
-  * if user attempts to access admin url path they will recieve redirect and error message
+  * if user attempts to access admin url path they will be authenticated as admin on back end
+  * if not admin recieve redirect and error message
 * Validation on login and registration form
   * rails validation errors will display on FE
   * invalid user and password will display on FE